ludocode/onramp/core/cci/1-opc/README.md

 ## Enums

 Enum types are treated as equivalent to `int`, and enum values are treated as global variables of type `int`.
 In fact, the compiler does not even keep track of enum declarations.
-The identifier for an enum type is ignored entirely.
+The name of an enum type is ignored entirely.

-Whenever the compiler encounters `enum`, it consumes and ignores the identifier that follows it.
+Whenever the compiler encounters `enum`, it consumes and ignores the name that follows it.
 Then, if at global scope, it checks for `{`; if found, each enum value it contains is defined as a global integer variable.
 After that, the fact that it was an `enum` is discarded; it is simply returned as type `int`.

 This means enums can be forward declared, and can be used without ever being defined, and enum values can even be modified.
 For example: